 Remote syslog forwarding is one of the simplest methods to centralize log management.
 Supported by most operating systems, it requires minimal setup.
-For instance, with rsyslog
+For instance, with rsyslog, you can edit the configuration file (/etc/rsyslog.conf) and add the following line to forward all logs to a remote server:

 *.* @SYSLOGSERVERIP:514

 But what should you do if logs don’t show up on the remote server?
-This guide walks you through troubleshooting techniques using tcpdump
+This guide walks you through troubleshooting techniques using tcpdump.

 Using Tcpdump for Syslog Debugging

-Syslog uses UDP (or TCP), making it an excellent candidate for packet inspection with tcpdump
+Syslog uses UDP (or TCP), making it an excellent candidate for packet inspection with tcpdump.
+Start with a simple command to capture UDP packets sent to your syslog server:

 sudo tcpdump -nnn udp and host y.y.18.158